idleberg/node-makensis/README.md

 #### `pause: <boolean>`

 Pauses after execution.
-Equivalent of the `-PAUSE` switch
+Equivalent of the `-PAUSE` switch.

 #### `nocd: <boolean>`

 Disables the current directory change to that of the .nsi file.
-Equivalent of the `-NOCD` switch
+Equivalent of the `-NOCD` switch.

 #### `noconfig: <boolean>`

-Disables inclusion of `<path to makensis.exe>/nsisconf.nsh`, quivalent of the `-NOCONFIG` switch
+Disables inclusion of `<path to makensis.exe>/nsisconf.nsh`.
+Equivalent of the `-NOCONFIG` switch.

 #### `strict: <boolean>`

 Treat warnings as errors.
-Equivalent of the `-WX` switch
+Equivalent of the `-WX` switch.

 #### `define: <Object>`

 Defines symbols for the script [to value].
-Equivalent of the `-D` switch
+Equivalent of the `-D` switch.

 **Example:**